 SUBJECT: Religious Observances

-As stated in the Faculty Handbook, the University of Pittsburgh has a tradition of recognizing religious observances of members of the University community in instances where those observances may conflict with University activities.
-On such dates, students should not be penalized for absences and faculty meetings should not be scheduled.
+The University of Pittsburgh has a tradition of recognizing religious observances of members of the University community in instances where those observances may conflict with University activities.
+On such dates, students should not be penalized for absences, and faculty meetings should not be scheduled.

-Examples of such occasions are Yom Kippur and Good Friday, but other days of religious observance may also conflict with scheduled academic activities.
-When such conflict occurs, students and faculty should make every effort to reach mutually agreeable arrangements to reschedule the academic activity or provide a substitute activity or evaluation.
-Students should be encouraged to alert faculty to the potential for such conflicts as early in the term as possible.
+Examples of such occasions are Yom Kippur, Muharram, Diwali, and Good Friday, but other days of religious observance may also conflict with scheduled academic activities.
+When such conflict occurs, students and faculty should make a reasonable effort to reach mutually agreeable arrangements to reschedule the academic activity or provide a substitute activity or evaluation.
+Faculty should encourage students to raise the potential for such conflicts as early in the term as possible.

 cc: All deans and regional campus presidents